(888) 552-6760 SCHEDULE AN APPOINTMENT

 Biopsies may be performed with needles or through a surgical incision.
 One advantage to using a needle is that it can be done through the skin or the airway and does not require surgery.
 However, needle biopsies remove only a small amount of tissue.
 This small amount of tissue may not provide enough information to diagnose cancer and to perform genomic tests.

-Biopsies involving needles include:
+Biopsies for lung cancer involving needles include:

-Fine-needle aspiration (FNA): Your doctor will use a syringe that has a very thin, hollow needle to remove cells and tiny fragments of tissue from suspicious areas.
+The doctor will use a syringe that has a very thin, hollow needle to remove cells and tiny fragments of tissue from suspicious areas.
 An FNA is often performed to look for cancer cells in the lymph nodes between the lungs.

-A transthoracic needle biopsy may allow air to leak out of the lung and into the space between it and your chest wall.
+A transthoracic needle biopsy may allow air to leak out of the lung and into the space between it and the chest wall.
 This is called a pneumothorax, and it describes partial or complete collapse of the lung due to air being trapped between the lung and the chest wall.

 If the leak is tiny, it should get better on its own without treatment.
-If the leak is large, your doctors will insert a chest tube into the space to suck out the air.
+If the leak is large, doctors will insert a chest tube into the space to suck out the air.
 It could take a day or two to stop.
 The tube is removed once the risk of lung collapse disappears.

 Bronchoscopy

-Navigational bronchoscopy: A navigational bronchoscopy combines advanced imaging techniques with electromagnetic navigation to help find and treat cancer in the lungs.
+A navigational bronchoscopy combines advanced imaging techniques with electromagnetic navigation to help find and treat cancer in the lungs.
 This procedure allows doctors to reach tumors by advancing the scope into smaller bronchi or bronchi that are blocked by a tumor.

-Robotic bronchoscopy: For patients for whom an area of concern cannot be reached via traditional, navigational bronchoscopy, robotic bronchoscopy may be an option.
+For patients for whom an area of concern cannot be reached via traditional, navigational bronchoscopy, robotic bronchoscopy may be an option.
 Robotic bronchoscopy may help certain patients avoid a transthoracic needle aspiration, which may increase the risk of complications.
 Robotic bronchoscopy is also designed to increase the chance of a successful biopsy.

 Transtracheal FNA or transbronchial FNA